nothinglabs/proftweak/readme.txt

 Click "Download ZIP" to download everything.
 Installers are included for Windows and Mac.

 --Important Note for MAC USERS--
-If you get an error "proftweak.app is damaged and can't be opened" - it's due to your Gatekeeper settings requiring apps be signed.
+If you get an error "proftweak.app is damaged and can't be opened" - it is due to your Gatekeeper settings requiring apps be signed.
 See http://support.apple.com/kb/HT5290 for the solution.

 The general info / docs on ProfTweak are at: http://nothinglabs.blogspot.com/2013/09/introducing-proftweak-makerware-profile.html